- Arts or sciences?

 - When and where did you start singing?

-- In the shower, 6.30am this morning, much to my wife's disgust.
+- In the shower, 6.30am this morning, much to my partner's disgust.
 Allegedly, I sang the main theme of the Gloria from Puccini's Messa Di Gloria at a school concert when I was in reception class.
 It's been downhill ever since.

 - What's your favourite choral piece of music?